Slingshot

 IP/hostname - Enter the address or name for the remote SMB server.

-Share name - Define the path to the share
+Share name - Define the path to the share.

-User - Enter a valid user name for the remote server
+User - Enter a valid user name for the remote server.

-Passsword - Enter the user password
+Password - Enter the user password.

 Relative path - Define the path to the destination on the share if needed.